cosmos/ibc/spec/ics-15-cosmos-signed-messages/README.md

 ## Desired Properties

-The Cosmos message signing standardized protocol subscribes to the following:
+The Cosmos message signing standardized protocol should fulfill the following requirements:

 * Use of a secure cryptographic hash function (e.g. resistance to collision and second pre-image attacks)